efabrica-team/neoforms/README.md

 ### `{formGroup}`

-Accepts ControlGroup as required argument.
+Accepts `ControlGroup` as required argument.
 Renders all controls in the group.
+Uses `{formRow}` internally.

 ```latte
 {formGroup $form->getGroup('main')}